cuplv/brbo/artifacts/sas21/README.md

     12. Copy all contents in `synthetic-individual-DATE-TIME-allAmortize-60s-mostPrecise-100-199.csv` into cell `BC13` in Sheet `Most precise`.
 4. Collect results for configuration `Constant-Weakened Bounds` in Table 1 in a similar way as the above step into Sheet `Less precise` in `table.xlsx`.
 5. Now Sheet `Summary` in `table.xlsx` should have similar results as Table 1.
     - Note that, the number of verified programs in `Summary` may differ from that of Table 1, depending on the performance of the machine that conducted the experiment and other unknown factors.
-Such numbers are highly related with if ICRA can successfully infer invariants, which is non-deterministic and depends on the machine performance.
+The reason is that, such numbers are highly related with if ICRA can successfully infer invariants, which is non-deterministic and depends on the machine performance.

 ## Extend the brbo tool